-In our introductory workshops, we ground your team in the essential skills and mindsets of design thinking and foster team building and collaboration.
+In our virtual/remote and in-person introductory workshops, we ground your team in the essential skills and mindsets of design thinking and foster team building and collaboration.
 We’ll lead the group through a full design cycle with a pre-assigned, hypothetical problem or “design challenge” as they learn and apply the design thinking process.

-Our most popular offering, the workshop allows participants to learn, apply, and socialize design thinking in a supportive classroom environment.
+Our most popular offering, the workshop allows participants to learn, apply, and socialize design thinking in a supportive environment.

 Offered as 1/2 day or 1-day sessions.

 Who is it for?